Sakyawira/Sakyawira/README.md

 ## Web-Apps

 ### Guess The Song
 [Guess The Song](https://guesssong.azurewebsites.net) is a web-application that creates quizzes about song lyrics.
+Its front end was written in typescript and deployed to Azure App Service, while the backend was written in C#.
+It also stores data in Azure SQL Database.
 The Source Code is available [here](https://github.com/Sakyawira/Guess).

 ### Sudoku Web-App
 [This](https://sakyawira.github.io/Sudoku-Web/) is the classic game 'Sudoku' created with JavaScript, HTML, CSS, and Bootstrap.